-River Access Trail is a short, easy and scenic hike in Police Point Park, Medicine Hat, Alberta, Canada.
+River Access Trail is an easy and scenic hike in Police Point Park, Medicine Hat, Alberta, Canada.

 Following the walking tour of Historic Clay District, the bridge over South Saskatchewan River leads intuitively, on this heavily overcast day, to a right turn onto Parkview Drive NE heading aggressively uphill past the Medicine Hat Golf Course and Country Club to a well-signed right turn onto Police Point Drive and through subdivision to the entrance for Police Point Park.
 A short distance further, parking on the left provides obvious access to the trail-head for the short 1.5 KM (⅞ mile) and easy River Access Trail.